-We are continuing clinical investigation of the Cell Pouch with donor islets under an FDA IND (Investigational New Drug) allowance to conduct a human clinical study in the United States.
-We have initiated patient enrollment at the University of Chicago.
-Furthermore, pursuant to our strategy of obtaining sources of supplies for our therapeutic cells applications, the Company secured a potential source of unlimited cells by entering into a license agreement with the University Health Network ("UHN") of Toronto, Canada.
-This license agreement gives us exclusive worldwide rights to certain patent-pending technologies that are related to the differentiation of stem cells into insulin-producing glucose- responsive therapeutic cells developed by UHN researchers.
+We are continuing the clinical investigation of the Cell Pouch with donor islets under an FDA IND (Investigational New Drug) allowance to conduct a human clinical study in the United States.
+We are in the enrollment and treatment phase of the study and have announced transplantation of donor islets into the implanted Cell Pouch in the first patient at the University of Chicago.

+Furthermore, pursuant to our strategy of obtaining sources of supplies for our therapeutic cells' applications, the Company secured a potential source of unlimited cells by entering into a license agreement with the University Health Network (UHN) of Toronto, Canada.
+This license agreement gives us exclusive worldwide rights to certain patent-pending technologies that are related to the differentiation of stem cells into insulin-producing glucose- responsive therapeutic cells developed by UHN researchers (Nostro CM, et al. Stem Cell Reports 2015;(4(14):591).
 We continue to identify additional potential sources of cells which are not limited by donor availability through license agreements and/or partnerships.
-The Company is also investigating other diseases amenable to treatment with therapeutic cells such as Hemophilia A and thyroid disease.
+The Company is also investigating other diseases amenable to treatment with therapeutic cells within the Cell Pouch such as Hemophilia A and thyroid disease.